Mind and Body Consortium

 Mind and Body Consortium - Dover, DE

 Mind And Body Consortium is an addiction treatment facility situated at 156 South State Street in the 19901 zip code in Dover, DE.
 It specializes in Buprenorphine treatment.
-Mind And Body Consortium provides suboxone prescription and naltrexone administration.
-Some of the treatment approaches used by Mind And Body Consortium include motivational interviewing, rational emotive behavioral therapy and relapse prevention.
+Mind And Body Consortium provides naltrexone administration and suboxone prescription.
+Some of the treatment approaches used by Mind And Body Consortium include 12-step rehab, cognitive behavioral therapy and dialectical behavior therapy.
 Mind And Body Consortium also specializes in detox services and offers Opioid Detox and Benzodiazepines Detoxification.
-Mind And Body Consortium provides outpatient treatment, outpatient detoxification and regular outpatient treatment.
-It also provides detoxification, substance use treatment and co-occurring mental health and drug abuse disorders.
+Mind And Body Consortium provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+It also provides substance use treatment, co-occurring mental health and drug abuse disorders and detoxification.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: 156 South State Street, Dover, DE 19901